-Ready to promote your book?
+Ready to sell your self-published book?

 (And you thought writing your book was the tricky part!)

-Blog about your book
+Write a blog about your book

 if you’ve written a non-fiction book, create a few guest blogs around that topic and submit to well-known/reputable sites, and include a short link to your book in the bio.
+NB: I’m always open to accepting guest blogs and helping fellow indie authors out – get in touch if you’d like to be considered.

 Interview other authors or indie authors and add the written content to your blog/website